- Executive Director of the Muslim American Society Freedom Foundation

 At a 2002 University of Michigan event, Bray smeared Israel as an “oppressive, apartheid and racist system.”

-In 2003 Bray denounced what he called America’s “barbaric and illegal invasion of Iraq”; he declared the War on Terror to be a “war against Islam”; he characterized President George W. Bush as “the little Pharaoh”; he depicted the United States as the world's “greatest purveyor of discrimination against Muslims”; and he stated that “the war on terrorism is really becoming a war on Muslims.”
+In 2003 Bray denounced what he called America’s “barbaric and illegal invasion of Iraq”; he declared the war on terror to be a “war against Islam” and “a war on Muslims”; he characterized President George W. Bush as “the little Pharaoh”; and he depicted the United States as the world's “greatest purveyor of discrimination against Muslims.”